Nikos Galis

 During his college basketball career at Seton Hall University, Galis played at the point guard position.
 However, his primary position during his pro career was shooting guard.
-He spent most of his club playing career with Aris Thessaloniki, before having a late career stint with Panathinaikos Athens.
-Among qualified players, he is the EuroLeague's all-time leader in points per game scoring average, when counting both the FIBA and EuroLeague Basketball eras (1958–present).
-He was also the league's top scorer of the season, numerous times.
-In Europe's premier basketball club competition, he reached the EuroLeague Final Four on four occasions, making it in three consecutive years with Aris (1988, 1989, 1990), and in another year with Panathinaikos (1994).
+He spent most of his club career with Aris Thessaloniki, before having a late career stint with Panathinaikos Athens.
+Galis was the EuroLeague's top scorer of the season numerous times.
+In Europe's premier basketball club competition, he reached the EuroLeague Final Four on four occasions, making it in three consecutive years with Aris (1988, 1989, 1990), and once with Panathinaikos (1994).
 Galis won eight Greek league championships, and he is also the Greek Championship's amateur era all-time leading scorer, in both career points scored and career scoring average, when counting all league formats prior to the league becoming fully professional, in the 1992–93 season.

 Galis led the Greece men's national basketball team to the EuroBasket's gold medal in 1987, and he earned the tournament's MVP award in the process.
 Following his stunning success in winning the 1987 EuroBasket title, Galis won both the Mr. Europa and the Euroscar player of the year awards.
 He also led Greece to a silver medal at the 1989 EuroBasket, where he was also selected to the All-EuroBasket Team.
 Overall during his national team career, he was named to the All-EuroBasket Team four times (1983, 1987, 1989, 1991).
 Among his myriad of accomplishments, he holds the EuroBasket's record for the highest career scoring average (31.2 points per game), and he was also the leading scorer of four EuroBasket tournaments, in 1983, 1987, 1989, and 1991.
 Galis also owns two major records of the FIBA World Championship/Cup tournament.
 He holds the records for the highest career scoring average (33.5 points per game), and the most total points ever scored in a single tournament, which he set at the 1986 FIBA World Championship.

 Galis, who was named the Greek Male Athlete of the Year three times (1986, 1987, 1989), is highly revered in Greece, where he is considered by many to be one of the greatest national athletes that the country has ever had.
 His years with Aris Thessaloniki and the Greece national team, lifted Greek basketball from a place of relative obscurity, to both European and global power status.
 Galis was the sports icon that eventually inspired thousands of Greeks to take up playing the game of basketball.
+He is still widely lauded in Greece and has kept his position as a legend and a hero for the Greek nation and people.
+Galis' number 6 jersey was retired by Aris, in 2013, and his number 4 jersey was retired by the Greece national team, in 2023.